Cicero: In archaeology

-Cicero's great repute in Italy has led to numerous ruins being identified as having belonged to him, though none have been substantiated with absolute certainty.
+Cicero's great repute in Italy has led to numerous ruins being identified as having belonged to him, although none have been substantiated with absolute certainty.
 In Formia, two Roman-era ruins are popularly believed to be Cicero's mausoleum, the Tomba di Cicerone, and the villa where he was assassinated in 43 BC.
-The latter building is centered around a central hall with Doric columns and a coffered vault, with a separate nymphaeum, on five acres of land near Formia.
+The latter building is centred around a central hall with Doric columns and a coffered vault, with a separate nymphaeum, on five acres of land near Formia.
 A modern villa was built on the site after the Rubino family purchased the land from Ferdinand II of the Two Sicilies in 1868.
-Cicero's supposed tomb is a 24-meter (79 feet) tall tower on an opus quadratum base on the ancient Via Appia outside of Formia.
-Some suggest that it is not in fact Cicero's tomb, but a monument built on the spot where Cicero was intercepted and assassinated while trying to reach the sea.
+Cicero's supposed tomb is a 24-meter (79 feet) tall tower on an opus quadratum base on the ancient Appian Way outside of Formia.
+Some suggest that it is not Cicero's tomb, and argue instead that it is a monument built on the spot where Cicero was intercepted and assassinated while trying to reach the sea.

 In Pompeii, a large villa excavated in the mid 18th century just outside the Herculaneum Gate was widely believed to have been Cicero's, who was known to have owned a holiday villa in Pompeii he called his Pompeianum.
-The villa was stripped of its fine frescoes and mosaics and then re-buried after 1763 – it has yet to be re-excavated.
-However, contemporaneous descriptions of the building from the excavators combined with Cicero's own references to his Pompeianum differ, making it unlikely that it is Cicero's villa.
+The villa was stripped of its fine frescoes and mosaics and then re-buried after 1763, and it has yet to be re-excavated; however, contemporaneous descriptions of the building from the excavators combined with Cicero's own references to his Pompeianum differ, making it unlikely that it is Cicero's villa.

 In Rome, the location of Cicero's house has been roughly identified from excavations of the Republican-era stratum on the northwestern slope of the Palatine Hill.
-Cicero's domus has long been known to have stood in the area, according to his own descriptions and those of later authors, but there is some debate about whether it stood near the base of the hill, very close to the Roman Forum, or nearer to the summit.
-During his life the area was the most desirable in Rome, densely occupied with Patrician houses including the Domus Publica of Julius Caesar and the home of Cicero's mortal enemy Clodius.
+Cicero's domus has long been known to have stood in the area, according to his own descriptions and those of later authors; there is some debate about whether it stood near the base of the hill, very close to the Roman Forum, or nearer to the summit.
+During his life, the area was the most desirable in Rome, densely occupied with Patrician houses including the Domus Publica of Julius Caesar and the home of Cicero's mortal enemy Clodius.